koenvervloesem/bazel-on-arm/README.md

 I needed Bazel to build [TensorFlow Addons](https://www.tensorflow.org/addons), which I needed because I wanted to run [Rasa](https://rasa.com/) on my Raspberry Pi.
 This turned out to be a challenge, and building Bazel was the easiest part of it.

 Because I don't trust a random person's binary files on a Google Drive, I decided to build Bazel myself.

+## Pre-built binaries

+I recommend you to build Bazel yourself, but if you really don't want to do it, you can download [binary releases](https://github.com/koenvervloesem/bazel-on-arm/releases) built by this project.

 ## References